TotomInc/vue3-select-component/docs/slots.md

 **Type**: `slotProps: {}`

-Customize the rendered HTML for the dropdown icon.
+Customize the rendered template for the dropdown icon.
 Please note that the slot is placed **inside the button**, so you don't have to deal with attaching event-listeners.

 ```vue
 <template>